symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ---

 ### What is that your most proud of in terms of coding ?
-I think I am proud of builing [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react) using React.
+I think I am proud of coding [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react) using React.

 ---